sageserpent-open/americium/gh-pages/docs/core-concepts/reproduction.md

 - **`temp-dir`** - Java system property `java.io.tmpdir`
 - **`database-name`** - Java property `trials.runDatabase` (default: `trialsRunDatabase`)

+The database uses a recipe hash as a key to look up a recipe, i.e. the full decision sequence for reproduction.

+Alongside the associated recipe, there is a **structure outline** - a summary of the trials that supplied the original test case; this is used to check that an old recipe is still valid in case the trials formulation has changed in the meantime.

 ### Customizing the Location
 ```bash
 # Change the database name